 3) Plumbing ages over time

-No matter how good quality plumbing you have, it will not last forever.
+No matter how good the quality of plumbing is in your home, it will not last forever.

 As the months and years go by, the plumbing corrodes and rusts over time.
 This will cause it to leak.

 You should periodically get your plumbing examined, to ensure it can be replaced in a timely manner.